Macroscopic properties of equity markets: stylized facts and portfolio performance: Introduction

 Our paper, whose title is inspired by \cite{C01}, has three main objectives.
-First and foremost, we present a self-contained and unified empirical study of some macroscopic properties of the US equity market from 1962 to 2023, based on the CRSP US Stock Database, for a broad audience including financial mathematicians, econometricians, financial economists and portfolio managers.
-We substantiate, and sometimes modify, the ``folklore observations'' in SPT, thereby suggesting a collection of statistical and financial problems that we believe are interesting for the aforementioned communities.
-Especially, we highlight the observation that the apparent stability of the capital distribution curve is closely related to the inflow (e.g. IPO) and outflow (e.g. delisting) of stocks.
-To facilitate replication of our empirical results and/or modification of the conventions and parameters adopted, we have made our codes publicly available.\footnote{See \url{https://github.com/stevenacampbell/Macroscopic-Properties-of-Equity-Markets}.
-The CRSP Data, which is licensed, must be obtained separately.} Second, we perform a systematic empirical backtesting of various specifications of the {\it diversity-weighted portfolio} \cite{FGH98} which is a representative large cap, rule-based strategy of special interest in portfolio management in general, and in SPT in particular.
+First and foremost, we present a self-contained and unified empirical study of some macroscopic properties of the US equity market from 1962 to 2024, based on the CRSP US Stock Database, for a broad audience including financial mathematicians, econometricians, financial economists and portfolio managers.
+We substantiate, and sometimes modify, the ``folklore observations'' in SPT, thereby suggesting a collection of statistical and financial problems that we believe are of interest to the aforementioned communities.
+We summarize our main empirical findings which will be made more precise in the body of the paper: \begin{itemize} \item[{\bf 1.}] {\bf Capital distribution curve is stable.} The dependence of market capitalization weight on relative rank (by size) does not follow Zipf's law but has been stable over decades. \item[{\bf 2.}] {\bf Market diversity is maintained through entrances and exits of stocks.} The capital distribution of a fixed collection of stocks tends to become more concentrated over time. \item[{\bf 3.}] {\bf Relative (that is, cross-sectional) volatility clusters in time}.
+In particular, it exhibits positive serial correlation at multiple frequencies \item[{\bf 4.}] {\bf Relative volatility tends to be large when market diversity is volatile and vice versa.} \item[{\bf 5.}] {\bf Smaller stocks tend to be more volatile.} \item[{\bf 6.}] {\bf Smaller stocks have a higher tendency to be overtaken by smaller or new stocks.} \item[{\bf 7.}] {\bf Rank switching occurs more intensely for small stocks.} \end{itemize} To facilitate replication of our empirical results and/or modification of the conventions and parameters adopted, we have made our codes publicly available.\footnote{See \url{https://github.com/stevenacampbell/Macroscopic-Properties-of-Equity-Markets}.
+The CRSP Data, which is licensed, must be obtained separately.
+We also describe how to download and clean the data.} Second, we perform a systematic empirical backtesting of various specifications of the {\it diversity-weighted portfolio} \cite{FGH98} which is a representative large cap, rule-based strategy of special interest in portfolio management in general, and in SPT in particular.
 We show how their performance, relative to a capitalization-weighted benchmark, depend on the (realized) macroscopic quantities, extending the empirical studies in \cite{RX20, TM21}.
-Our backtesting engine, which implements the algorithm in \cite{RX20} for long-only portfolios under proportional transaction costs, is also available on our repository and may be useful to other researchers.
+Our backtesting engine, which implements the algorithm in \cite{RX20} for long-only portfolios under proportional transaction costs, is also available on our repository and may be useful to other researchers and practitioners.
 Third, as a by-product of our exposition, we offer discussions on recent developments motivated by SPT, extending beyond those covered in the 2009 survey \cite{FK09}, again with the broader communities in mind.